YOU54F/pact-ruby-ffi/README.md

 ## Code of Conduct

-Everyone interacting in the PactRubyFfi project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pact_ruby_ffi/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the PactFfi project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pact-ffi/blob/master/CODE_OF_CONDUCT.md).